Principe Borghese Tomato (Heirloom, 78 Days)

-HEIRLOOM Determinate.
-This is the tomato used for sun drying in Italy.
+The Principe Borghese Tomato an Italian heirloom, is the tomato used for sun drying in Italy.
 It is very small (1 to 2 ounces), plum shaped, and pointed at one end.
 Fruits are born in large clusters of several dozen, like grapes.
-They are meaty with little juice and branches can be hung to dry until leathery.
-In Italy they just throw the vines over a fence.
-We've had success in our cool, wet climate with slicing them in half and drying them in an oven with just the pilot light.
+They are meaty with little juice.
+Principe Borghese Tomato branches can be hung to dry until the fruit becomes leathery.
+In Italy, they just throw the vines over a fence.
+We've had success in our cool, wet climate by slicing them in half and drying them in an oven or dehydrator.
 Don't give this one too much water as you don't want juicy fruit for drying.
-20 seeds